 REPLY:

 I have been advised by the Department as follows:

+Parliamentary sittings are broadcasted to South Africans through Commercial, Public, and Community broadcasting platforms.
+Secondly the parliament channel is accessible through various streaming platforms.

 Currently the public may follow sittings live on Parliament Radio and TV (DStv Channel 408), via live stream on Parliament YouTube channel and Twitter and Facebook pages.
 The public may subscribe to the Parliament YouTube channel to receive instant notification of live feeds, videos and streaming of the plenaries of the National Assembly and National Council of Provinces.